 Healthy vs. Unhealthy Help

-Help can be healthy or unhealthy, to both the family members and the addict.
-There is what we call good help and not so good help (we stop short of calling it bad).
+Help can be healthy or unhealthy for both the family members and the addict.
+We call good help and not so good help (we stop short of calling it bad).
 Most of us, at one time or another, exhibited both of these traits.
 Addict recovery involves getting off the drug (detox).
 To have long term success, it must include a change in environment and behavior.
 Addicts need to remove themselves from the “triggers” that lead them to self-medicate.
 They need to change the friends they used to hang with while actively using; to change the way they think about things.